If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 What is the child/young person and family consult

-The child/young person and family consult is a tool that helps you structure your thinking about what you know is happening in the whānau or family.
-It helps you to identify and consider indicators of danger/harm alongside indicators of safety and strengths.
+The child/young person and family consult is a tool that helps us structure our thinking about what we understand is happening in the whānau or family.
+It helps us to identify and consider areas of need and danger/harm alongside safety and strength.

-The consult aims to increase safety for te tamaiti or rangatahi by using the strengths and resources of the whānau or family to address the areas of danger or harm.
+The consult aims to increase oranga with a focus on safety for te tamaiti or rangatahi by using the strengths and resources of the whānau or family to address the areas of danger or harm.

 When to use it

-The consult supports decision-making at any point in the social work assessment, planning, intervention and review process.
+The consult supports decision-making at any point in the social work process to build and deepen our understanding where there are complex issues.

 The consult must be used: